WillPugs/ising-model/README.md

-# ising-model
+# stat-mech-monte-carlo
- Computer simulation of the Ising model.
+ Computer simulation of the Ising model in one and two dimensions.

+The my_math.py module is a custom math module that I made to help with the implementation of this and other projects.
+See https://github.com/WillPugs/custom-math-module for more details.